tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

-Our global connections for the package will be one flat file connection named, “importer” and an OLEDB connection named as the instance.
+Our global connections for the package will be one flat file connection named, "importer" and an OLEDB connection named as the instance.
 Our flat file will contain the following text